eamodio/vscode-toggle-excluded-files/README.md

 |Name | Description
 |-----|------------
-|`toggleexcludedfiles.statusBar.enabled`|Specifies whether to show a toggle button in the status bar
+|`toggleexcludedfiles.statusBar.enabled`|Specifies whether to show the toggle button in the status bar

 ## Known Issues